bizob2828/alexa-wunderlist/README.md

  * You have aws cli installed(`sudo pip install awscli`)
  * You have an AWS profile called bizob2828, `aws configure --profile bizob2828`, or change the profile name in package.json deploy script
- * You have zip installed
  * You have created an Alexa skill with the skill-deets and linked to a lambda function

 ## Deployment
-You can update your code as you go:

-`npm run zip`
+Serverless is used.
+To deploy complete package:

+`serverless deploy`

-To deploy updates to Lambda:
+To deploy just updates to function:

-`npm run deploy`
+`serverless deploy function -f AlexaWunderlistServerless`

 ## Commands
 You can get all lists by saying